9.2 Dot Products and Projections

 Solution:

-Our strategy is to find two vectors: , which has the same direction as
+Our strategy is to find two vectors:

 , and